 4-1.
 Legal action.
-If any person or user discharges sewage, industrial wastes or other wastes into the city's wastewater disposal system contrary to the provisions of this ordinance, federal or state pretreatment requirements, or any order of the city or manager, the manager may commence an action for appropriate legal and equitable relief in the chancery court of the county.
+If any person discharges sewage, industrial wastes or other wastes into the city's wastewater disposal system contrary to the provisions of this ordinance, federal or state pretreatment requirements, or any order of the city or manager, the manager may commence an action for appropriate legal and equitable relief in the chancery court of the county.

-4-2.
-Declaration of public nuisance.
+4-2. - Declaration of public nuisance.
 Discharges of wastewater in any manner in violation of this ordinance is hereby declared a public nuisance and shall be corrected or abated as directed by the manager.
-Any person or user creating a public nuisance shall be subject to the provisions of the city code of ordinances governing such nuisance.
+Any person creating a public nuisance shall be subject to the provisions of the city codes or ordinances governing such nuisance.

 4-3.
 Correction of violation; collection of costs.
 In order to enforce the provisions of this article, the manager is authorized to correct any violation hereof.
-The cost of such correction shall be added to any sewer service charge payable by the violating person or user, and the manager shall have such remedies for the collection of such costs as it has for the collection of sewer service charges.
+The cost of such correction shall be added to any sewer service charge payable by the person violating the article or the owner or tenant of the property upon which the violation occurred, and the manager shall have such remedies for the collection of such costs as it has for the collection of sewer service charges.

 4-4.
 Damage to facilities.
-When a discharge of wastes causes an obstruction, damage, or any other physical or operational impairment to the WWF, the city shall assess a charge against the user for the work required to clean or repair the facility and add such charge to the user's sewer service charge.
+When a discharge of wastes causes an obstruction, damage, or any other physical or operational impairment to POTW, the city shall assess a charge against the user for the work required to clean or repair the facility and add such charge to the user's sewer service charge.